hbctraining/spatial_nanocourse/lessons/visum_hd.md

 ### Setting up

-* Here, we describe downloading and open the R project.
-* Screenshot to show the directory structure (can create later)
-* Open up a new R script and give it a header.

-**TODO set up project for download, update this text**

-Some example text taken from scRNA-seq "Setup" is provided below:

 For this module, we will be working within an RStudio project.
 In order to follow along you should have **downloaded the R project**.

 > If you haven't done this already, the project can be accessed using [this link]().